cs50/ai-workshop/README.md

 - **Text Embeddings**: Illustrates how to generate and utilize text embeddings using OpenAI's `embeddings.create` method.
 - **Semantic Search**: Demonstrates how to compute similarity scores between embeddings to find the most relevant content.
-- **Integration with Chat API**: Combines the result of semantic search with the Chat Completion API to generate contextually relevant responses.
+- **Integration with Responses API**: Combines the result of semantic search with the Responses API to generate contextually relevant responses.

 ### Usage Notes